 Like all other countries, progressive or still progressing, Canada’s urbanization is growing at an accelerated pace.
 The cities are becoming larger in size and so are the challenges being faced and the quality of life being attained.
-Many cities are implementing recreational sports like fishing to allow people to experience the wild.
-Other cities are choosing more conservative sports like golf to have residences out and exercising.

 The Spotlight aims to explain the major challenges the growing cities of Canada are facing in terms of mobility, design, civic action, housing, climate change, and more.
 It also aims to provide the needed approach in order to make the design for future cities as liveable, inclusive, sustainable, and prosperous as possible.

 The design and construction of cities in Canada are the determining factors for the country’s equity and economic vitality.
 Not only the government has to do the work, but also all sectors must be involved in seeking innovative and assuring solutions in moulding the cities that are supposed to be liveable.